rich5580/BudgetBuddy/README.md

 # Reason For Designing Application:
 This project was done for a group project at Wilfrid Laurier for CP470 (Android Programming).
-We were tasked to create an application using Android Studios.
+We were tasked to create an application using Android Studio.

 # How To Run:
 You need to have Android Studio to run this application.